 In Figure 12 we show the predicted abundances for the AREPO and GADGET simulations as a function of stellar mass.
 The observed values for NGC1961 and NGC6753 are overplotted.
 For the two structure formation simulations, there is a striking difference between the predicted abundances.
-Whereas for galaxies with a few $\times 10^{11}~{\rm M}{\odot}$ stellar mass AREPO predicts ~0.1 Solar abundance.
+Whereas for galaxies with a few $\times 10^{11}$ M{\odot} stellar mass, AREPO predicts ~0.1 Solar abundance.
 The expected values in GADGET are about two orders of magnitude less, $\sim 10^{-3}$ Solar.
 The observed values for NGC1961 and NGC6753 are ~0.1 Solar, which are in good agreement with that predicted by AREPO.
 We thus conclude that the observed abundances of the hot gas around NGC1961 and NGC6753 strongly favor the moving mesh code over the SPH simulations.

 The abundance difference between the codes is caused by two effects.
 First, due to the increased cooling, AREPO exhibits higher star formation rates than GADGET, which is attributed to the different dissipative heating rates (Section 5.1).
 Since metal production in the simulations is tied to star formation assuming a fixed yield, the higher star formation in AREPO automatically leads to a production of higher abundances.
 Second, the mixing is more efficient in AREPO than in GADGET.
 This point is related to the intrinsic mixing problems of standard SPH codes.
 In the GADGET simulations, metals are transported by individual SPH particles and they do not undergo any explicit metal diffusion process.
 Contrarily, the metals are advected and can mix well within the gas in the AREPO code.
-Accordingly, metals stick more closely to the central part of galaxies and haloes in GADGET compared to AREPO.
+Accordingly, metals stay closer to the central part of galaxies and haloes in GADGET compared to AREPO.
 This difference becomes particularly apparent for more massive galaxies, where enrichment of halos through mixing is highly ineffective in GADGET (Figure 12).
 In massive galaxies the abundances differ by about two orders of magnitude between the two simulations, but this difference gets progressively lower in smaller mass systems.
+The mixing of metals in the AREPO code will be further discussed in the upcoming work by Vogelsberger et al. (2013, in preparation).
 Finally, we note that the inclusion of explicit supernova winds is another source of halo gas enrichment, which is not included in our simulations.